BeatingAngel/AND_PopularMovies/README.md

 ## Project Overview
 Displaying movie posters on the main page in a GridView.
 The posters can be sorted by popularity or ratings.
 A click on a poster shows the details of the movie.
+The detail page has trailers and reviews.
+There is also a "favorite"-Button.
+The homePage can be filter to Favorite Movies.
+Favorite movies info is also available offline.
+The first trailer of a selected movie can be shared.

 Home screen                |  Detail screen            | Scrolled detail screen :-------------------------:|:-------------------------:|:-------------------------: